Action is the primary key: a categorical framework for episodic memories and logical reasoning: Similarity, association, classification, and description of characteristics

 \paragraph{Belongings}

-In the observations of a child's language development\cite{Tomasello2000}, the use of possessives such as ``\textit{my}" or ``\textit{Daddy's}" developed at a quite early stage, before developing subject--verb--object syntax.
+In the observations of a child's language development\cite{Tomasello2000}, the use of possessives such as ``\textit{my}" or ``\textit{Daddy's}" developed at a quite early stage.
 Therefore, this cognition of belonging is NOT ``Daddy owns a car," but ``The car is Daddy's."
 The idiom ``\textit{belong to}" seems to be a kind of \textit{be}-verb.

 \paragraph{Associations}